Customized Coverage for Your Carpentry BusinessGet Your Quote

 Your carpentry business is booming - and now you need customized coverage that can keep up.

 At Simply Business, we understand the challenges that come along with being a carpenter.
 We take the time to understand your business, so we can help you find the policy that best fits your needs.

 Whether you specialize in general contracting or artisan carpentry, you’re probably spending a lot of time in clients’ homes.
-That means you’re exposed to plenty of risks, like property damage and accidents.
-From accidentally breaking your client’s prized plate collection to staining the carpet with paint, there’s a lot that can go wrong.
+That means you may be exposed to plenty of risks, like property damage and accidents.
+From unintentionally breaking your client’s prized plate collection to staining the carpet with paint, there’s a lot that can go wrong.

-Carpenters liability insurance - also known as commercial general liability (CGL) or general liability - is a special type of policy that covers your carpentry business in case of accidents and damages.
+General liability insurance for carpenters - also known as commercial general liability (CGL) - is a special type of policy that covers your carpentry business in case of accidents and damages.
 For example, if someone trips over a ladder you left out and requires medical attention, general liability may cover the medical costs related to that person’s injury.

-Most states require carpentry businesses to have workers compensation insurance, so you don’t want to be caught without it.
+Most states require carpentry businesses with employees to have workers compensation insurance, so don’t be caught without it.

 Wondering how much carpenters insurance costs?
 While there’s no straightforward answer, the final price of your policy is usually determined by:

 Want to get a better idea of how much your carpenters insurance will cost?
-Just click here to answer a couple of questions about your business.
+Just click here to answer a few questions about your business.